vinicius-sabadim/advent-of-code/2024/README.md

 I don't remember the last time I wrote a regex in Javascript, that felt nice.
 The part 1 was easy to do, the part 2 took me time to reach the proper solution, I was making mistakes about the begin and end to be used in the `.substring()`.
 I was explaining the problem to my wife when I realised the mistake I've made with the boundaries :)
 I can definitely improve the code to make usage of functional concepts, but my goal is not to learn Javascript, as I'm using it since 2012.

+### Day 4

+The solution itself wasn't hard, but as I didn't go to the smarter way, my mind was exhausted after thinking about those boundaries and -1 or +1.